vsevolodbazhan/library/README.md

 Python API-only web-service for managing books.

+## Notes

+The database `db.sqlite3` is commited and ready to use so you would not have to add data data and create users manually.

 ## Usage

 To lauch the local server that will serve the API build the container first: